RishitAgrawal06/RishitAgrawal06/README.md

 - 👋 Hi, I’m [@RishitAgrawal06](https://github.com/RishitAgrawal06)
 - 👀 I’m interested in programming and am in a computer science pathway
 - 🌱 I’m currently expanding my knowledge in programming
-- 🤖 Currently programming lead on my school's FTC team working primarily in Java.
+- 🤖 Previously programming lead on my school's FTC team working primarily in Java.
    - Also a part of my school's FRC robotics team
 - 🧑‍💻 I am interested in competition programming and solving quick problems.
 - 📶 I have recently began to indulge myself in creating web and mobile applications working both frontend and backend